University of Sheffield: Organisation

-Faculties and departments
+Faculties and schools

 Sheffield had four faculties in 1905, which were Arts, Pure Science, Medicine and Applied Science.
 The Faculty of Applied Science later split into Engineering and Metallurgy in 1919.
 As well as educating full-time students, in the early 20th century, the university taught non-degree courses that covered non-conventional, occupation-focused subjects such as cow-keeping, railway economics, mining and razor-grinding.

-The university has currently five faculties comprising 50 departments and 82 research centres and institutes, plus an international faculty.
-The current faculty structure is:
+The current faculty and school structure is: